Things to do in Tokyo for free

 Image credit: @udadagram via Instagram

-There’ll be exhibits of familiar anime like Doraemon and Studio Ghibli’s Totoro, as well as more obscure ones which have only been aired in Japan.
-Besides that, there are super rare preserved original sketches of your favourite characters as well as the actual tools the artists used.
+Here, you’ll find exhibits of familiar anime like Doraemon and Studio Ghibli’s Totoro, as well as more obscure ones.
+Besides that, there are super-rare preserved original sketches of your favourite characters, as well as the actual tools used by the artists.

 Image credit: @pyat_napo via Instagram

-And if you understand Japanese, you can even join a workshop about anime production, or listen to a talk given by professional animators.
+If you understand Japanese, you can even join a workshop about anime production, or listen to a talk given by professional animators.
+Otherwise, you can pick up an English audio tour, or browse at your own leisure.

 Observe sumo wrestlers practise